 Measurement or measuring range is the total range that the device can measure in normal conditions.
-When I say normal, I mean no overpressure limits (OPL) or maximum working pressure (MWP), things like that.
-You’ll usually see this range when you look up on the vendor’s website.
+When we say normal, we mean no overpressure limits (OPL) or maximum working pressure (MWP), things like that.
+We’ll usually find this range on the vendor’s website.

 If you’re looking into the Cerabar PMP75 from Endress+Hauser, the website states that it can measure pressures from -1/0 up to 400 bar (measurement range).
 But your process only varies from 30 to 100 bar.
 So you calibrate your device to read between 30 bar, your LRV, and 100 bar, your URV.
 That gives you your calibration range.
 And that’s it!

 This measured range usually needs to be sent to a PLC, DCS, etc. In this case, we need a communication protocol to send it and ensure that our system will be able to understand it.
 For example for an analog output that works with 4/20 mA.

 We need to configure the device to match the values 4 and 20 to the measuring range of the devices and ensure that the PLC matches the same values.
 In the other hand, for digital protocols the only thing that matters is that the device and the system can “speak and understand” the same language, which means work in the same protocol.
 For example, Ethernet IP, Profinet, or HART.

 To know more about measuring range, you can get in touch with our engineers and we will be happy to help.